Mass of quantum topological excitations and order parameter finite size dependence: Residual fluctuations

 An additional element which complicated the interpretation of the numerical results of \cite{PS1,PS2} for $n=3$ is that, in spite of the $R$-independence that we have now explained, the overall qualitative ${\bf x}$-dependence of the one-point functions was found to be quite analogous to that observed in \cite{vortex_mass} for $n=2$.
 In particular, $\langle{\bf s}({\bf x},0)\rangle_{\cal B}$ was found to exhibit a smooth interpolation between zero at ${\bf x}=0$ and $v\,\hat{\bf x}$ at $|{\bf x}|=\infty$, at variance with the step-like interpolation of (\ref{result2}).
 The energy density $\langle\varepsilon({\bf x},0)\rangle_{\cal B}$ was observed to display a bell shape centered in ${\bf x}=0$ and approaching the bulk value $\langle\varepsilon\rangle$ for $|{\bf x}|$ large enough.

 These corrections to (\ref{result2}) and (\ref{eps2}) should come from contributions not considered in the previous discussion.
 In the Ising case ($n=1$) it is known \cite{DV,DS} that the leading corrections to (\ref{result}) and (\ref{epsilon}) expand in powers of $R^{-1/2}$ and are due to the subleading terms of the expansion for small momenta associated to the state $|\tau\rangle$ itself\footnote{See \cite{ST} for an accurate comparison between theoretical predictions and the results of numerical simulations.} in (\ref{vPhi0}).
 For $n\geq 3$, however, this type of corrections are eliminated by the divergence of $m_\tau$, and we should consider the states contributing to the dots in (\ref{B}).
 These are of the type $\tau$ (which provides the required topological charge) plus Goldstone bosons associated to the spontaneous breaking of the continuous symmetry.
 The analytical evaluation of the contribution of these states to the one-point functions would require information about the matrix elements of the fields on these states, which is not available.
-Nonetheless, the following considerations can be done.
-The Goldstone correction will be centered in ${\bf x}=0$ -- where the deviation of the energy density from the bulk result (\ref{eps2}) is maximal -- and will remain appreciable within a distance $\tilde{W}$ from ${\bf x}=0$ (fig.~\ref{profiles}).
+Remarkably, however, we now show that implications sufficient for our purposes can be obtained from the following considerations.
+For $n\geq 3$ the nonzero width $\tilde{W}$ of the pre-asymptotic region in the profiles of fig.~\ref{profiles} -- i.e. the deviation from the results (\ref{result2}) and (\ref{eps2}) -- is due to the Goldstone fluctuations.
 Since $m_\tau=\infty$ suppresses the $R$-dependence\footnote{It cannot be excluded that the cumulative effect of Goldstone bosons results in a residual, very weak -- e.g. logarithmic -- $R$-dependence which was not detected within the numerical accuracy of the simulations in \cite{PS1,PS2}.
 For the purpose of explaining the data of \cite{PS1,PS2}, this possibility can be consistently ignored.}, the width $\tilde{W}$ can only depend on the temperature and scales in the way expected for a length, \EQ \tilde{W}\propto (T_c-T)^{-\nu}\,, \EN where the critical exponent $\nu$ takes the mean field value $1/2$ around the Gaussian fixed point relevant for $n\geq 3$.
-If one tries to explain the scaling observed in simulations performed for $n\geq 3$ through the formulae which apply to the case of $m_\tau$ finite ($n=1,2$), this means reproducing the behavior (\ref{Wtilde}) using (\ref{W}), which amounts to the {\it formal} identification $m_\tau\propto (T_c-T)^{2\nu}R=(T_c-T)R$.
+If one tries to explain the scaling observed in simulations performed for $n\geq 3$ through the formulae which apply to the case of $m_\tau$ finite ($n=1,2$), this means reproducing the behavior (\ref{Wtilde}) using (\ref{W}), namely writing $(T_c-T)^{-\nu}\propto\sqrt{R/m_\tau}$.
+One is then led to the {\it formal} identification $m_\tau\propto (T_c-T)^{2\nu}R=(T_c-T)R$.
 This is precisely what was observed using (\ref{result}) for the fits of \cite{PS1,PS2} at $n=3$.
 We now see why the $R$-dependence of $m_\tau$ obtained in this way is artificial and, at the same time, how the data of \cite{PS1,PS2} confirm $m_\tau=\infty$ and (\ref{Wtilde}).